On or around 07/21/2020 (Date of last review)

 The Complaint alleges that throughout the Class Period, Defendants made materially false and misleading statements regarding the Company’s business, operational and compliance policies.
 Specifically, the Complaint alleges Defendants made false and/or misleading statements and/or failed to disclose that:(i) Pivotal was facing major problems with its sales execution and a complex technology landscape; (ii) the foregoing headwinds resulted in deferred sales, lengthening sales cycles, and diminished growth as its customers and the industry’s sentiment shifted away from Pivotal’s principal products because the Company’s products were outdated, inadequate, and incompatible with the industry-standard platform; and (iii) as a result, the Company’s public statements were materially false and misleading at all relevant times.

 On November 8, 2019, the Court issued an Order consolidating cases and appointing Lead Plaintiffs and Counsel.
 Lead Plaintiffs filed a consolidated amended Complaint on February 11, 2020.
+Defendants filed a Motion to Dismiss the consolidated amended Complaint on March 27.
+On July 21, the Court issued an Order granting Defendants' Motion to Dismiss.
+Plaintiffs were given leave to amend the Complaint.

 Company & Securities Information